 - Share their importance as a necessary part of the university's COVID response in order to prevent the spread of the virus and protect the health and safety of the UO community.

-Again, because these regulations are new and impactful on an employee’s everyday behavior, it is critical to repeatedly discuss the requirements and why they are important.
+Because these regulations impact an employee’s everyday behavior, it is critical to repeatedly discuss the requirements, explain why they are important, and to ensure employees understand them.

 Acknowledge Desired Behavior

 Supervisors should also incentivize compliance by rewarding positive behavior.
-For example, recognizing a person who is appropriately socially distancing and wearing a face mask during a team meeting, during a 1:1 meeting, via email, etc. As we continue to increase the number of employees on campus additional approaches to reward behavior are being developed.
+As we continue to increase the number of employees on campus additional approaches to reward behavior are being developed.
 Regardless of the approach the key is consistent, regular communication to promote compliance.

 Helping Address Needs of Employees with Medical Conditions